nixworks/public/news/2006/11/6/index.md

 ##### Somali Civil War
 ### [ Somalian War: Heavy fighting has been reported between forces of Union of Islamic Courts and Puntland, the semi-autonomous region of Somalia. ](/news/2006/11/6/somalian-war-heavy-fighting-has-been-reported-between-forces-of-union-of-islamic-courts-and-puntland-the-semi-autonomous-region-of-somali.md)
-_Context: Somalia, Puntland, Somali Civil War, Union of Islamic Courts_
+_Context: Union of Islamic Courts, Somalia, Puntland, Somali Civil War_

 ##### Felipe Perez Roque
 ### [ Felipe Perez Roque, the Foreign Minister of Cuba, backs away from earlier predictions that Fidel Castro would return as the President of Cuba by December raising concerns about the progress of Castro's recovery from intestinal surgery. ](/news/2006/11/6/felipe-pa-c-rez-roque-the-foreign-minister-of-cuba-backs-away-from-earlier-predictions-that-fidel-castro-would-return-as-the-president-of-c.md)
-_Context: Fidel Castro, President, Felipe Perez Roque, Cuba_
+_Context: Cuba, Fidel Castro, President, Felipe Perez Roque_

 ##### Iraq
 ### [ The Iraqi government prepares a law that may see former Baath Party supporters restored to their former jobs. ](/news/2006/11/6/the-iraqi-government-prepares-a-law-that-may-see-former-baath-party-supporters-restored-to-their-former-jobs.md)